ibest/seqyclean/README.md

 -polyat [cdna] [cerr] [crng] - Turns on poly A/T trimming, default=off.
 Parameters: cdna (default=10) - maximum size of a poly tail, cerr (default=3) - maximum number of G/C nucleotides within a tail, cnrg (default=50) - range to look for a tail within a read.
 -verbose - Verbose output, default=off.
 -detrep - Generate detailed report for each read, default=off.
+-dup [-startdw][-sizedw][-maxdup] - Turns on screening duplicated sequences, default=off.
+Here startdw (defalt=10) and sizedw (default=35) are starting position and size of the window within a read, -maxdup (default=3) - maximum number of duplicated sequences allowed.
 ```
 ## Roche 454 arguments
 ```